Somali Australians: Demographics

-According to the Australian Bureau of Statistics (ABS), the 2006 national census counted 6,403 Somali immigrants residing in Australia.
+According to the Australian Bureau of Statistics, the 2006 national census counted 6,403 Somali immigrants residing in Australia.

 While the Somali community in Victoria was first established in 1988, most Somalis began to settle in the country in the early 1990s following the outbreak of the civil war in Somalia.
 About 80 per cent of the new arrivals came under the aegis of the local Refugee and Special Humanitarian Program.
 As with many other immigrant communities, Somali community organizations are also supported through the national Diverse Australia Program, a grass-roots informational and financial initiative aimed at enhancing societal relations.

 Somalis are especially well represented in Victoria, having been drawn to the region's Muslim community, job opportunities and reputation for cultural diversity.
 The 2006 census reported some 2,624 Somalia-born residents in Victoria, a 14% rise from the previous census five years prior.

 The 2016 census recorded 7,668 Somalia-born people in Australia, an increase of 34.9% from the 2011 census, five years earlier.
 Victoria has 3,904 residents born in Somalia, making up 51% of all Somalia-born people in Australia.
 Western Australia has 1,334 making up 17.4% of Somalis in Australia and QLD with 1,271 making up 16.6% of Somalis in Australia.

 Due to many ethnic Somalis in the diaspora originating in surrounding countries such as Kenya, a more accurate way of determining statistics is based on the "ancestry" data collected in the census.
 In the 2021 census, there were 18,401 people identifying their ancestry as "Somali" with 54% of these residing in Victoria.